 New in version 2.1.
+For relevant parameters, please also see Shock Finding Parameters.

 Source: Grid_FindShocks.C

 Shock finding is accomplished using one of four methods.
 The primary method uses a coordinate-unsplit temperature jump (method 1), as described in Skillman et. al. 2008 with the exception that instead of searching across multiple grids for the pre- and post-shock cells, we terminate the search at the edge of the ghost zones within each grid.